phoenixframework/phoenix/bonus_guides/G_static_assets.md

 Processed and concatenated javascript will be put into `priv/static/js/app.js`, styles will be in `priv/static/css/app.css`.

-When Phoenix is running asset source files are processed automatically when changed, but we can also run Brunch ourselves:
+When Phoenix is running, asset source files are processed automatically when changed, but we can also run Brunch ourselves:

 ```
 node node_modules/brunch/bin/brunch build